 Where we operate

-Jamestown is a fisher-folk area on the outskirt of Accra.
-A densely populated poor, marginalized and deprived community with low rate of literacy and income generating activity
+Densely populated poor, marginalized and deprived communities in Accra, Ghana, with low rate of literacy and income generating activities.

 Be Part of the Solution